 To help our people feel good through helping others.

 We’d just started offering extra time-out days to our 32 Dundee staff back in March, before the first lockdown.
 Mental health is important to us and we didn’t want people to feel they had to come in or claim an official sick day if they were having a really bad day or felt under the weather, so we gave everyone 10 days out, on top of holidays, to recharge and nurture their mental health and wellbeing.

-Joining Social Good Connect really fits that ethos.
+Joining Social Good Connect really fits with the Ninja Kiwi ethos.
 We’ll encourage people to use a couple of those days to step away from the norm and volunteer for a cause that makes them feel better.

 People have a lot of issues to deal with right now, and they’re all different.
 Volunteering to help others is a great distraction from personal and work challenges.

 We already offered yoga sessions, Hit-It sessions with high-intensity bikes and Beer O’clock hangouts on Fridays, and volunteering to help charities is a great complement to that.

 We know people are finding things hard, and we’re happy to offer something outside the office that can be fun and rewarding.

 We love the fact that it’s digital.
 As a video game company we spend most of our time online and this was a natural initiative to get people involved with.

 Sign-up was simple and we had people finding matches on the first day.